hasanswe/pdti-EssB/README.md

-"Prediction of Drug-Target Interaction Based on Protein Features Using Undersampling and Feature Selection Techniques with Boosting"
+# Prediction of Drug-Target Interaction Based on Protein Features Using  Undersampling and Feature Selection Techniques with Boosting

-Abstract
+# Abstract
 Accurate identification of drug-target interaction (DTI) is a crucial and challenging task in the drug discovery process, having enormous benefit to the patients and pharmaceutical company.
 The traditional wet-lab experiments of DTI is expensive, time-consuming, and labor-intensive.